truthly/pg-cbor/README.md

 **Note:** Since JSON doesn't have any data type for *Byte strings* (CBOR major type 2), if there are any such items in the CBOR, they will be represented as text.
-The textual representation for such items can be controlled via the *encode_binary_format* input parameter.
+The textual representation for such items can be controlled via the *encode_binary_format* input parameter, which can take any value accepted by the built-in `encode()` function, such as `'hex'` and `'base64'`.

 [bytea]: https://www.postgresql.org/docs/current/datatype-binary.html